Infertility affects millions of people of reproductive age worldwide –

 anxiety and low self-esteem.

-In some settings, fear of infertility can deter women and men from
+In some settings, fear of can deter women and men from

 using contraception if they feel socially pressured to prove their